Laar/OpenGLRawgen/README.md

 ### Core modules
 The major change is probably that the core modules have been rearranged .
-With the -o flag given to the generator there will also be some compatibility modules to make the transition easier.
+With the -c flag given to the generator there will also be some compatibility modules to make the transition easier.
 In addition all the types that are generated are exported from all modules. `Raw.hs` now exports the latest OpenGL specification in stead of all values.